 10. Myth: The side effects of the COVID-19 vaccines are dangerous and not worth the shot.

 Q: What are the side effects of vaccination and are they worse than just getting COVID-19?

 The COVID-19 vaccines can have side effects, but the vast majority are very short term and not serious or dangerous.
 The vaccine developers report that some people experience pain where they were injected; body aches; headaches or fever, lasting for a day or two.
 These are signs that the vaccine is working to stimulate your immune system.
 In contrast, getting COVID-19 can cause a prolonged illness, hospitalization, and even death.

 If you have allergies — especially severe ones that require you to carry an EpiPen — discuss the COVID-19 vaccine with your doctor, who can assess your risk and provide more information about if and how you can get vaccinated safely.

-Can I receive the influenza vaccine on the same day as the Pfizer booster vaccine?
+Q: Can I receive the influenza vaccine on the same day as my booster vaccine?

 Yes!
 The CDC has updated their guidance on the timing of the COVID-19 vaccine.
 You no longer need to space out the COVID-19 vaccine from other vaccines.
 You can get more than one vaccination at the same time.

 Q: Will additional booster shots be needed every year?